M1h4jl0/OmniVoice-Batch-Generation/README.md

 * **Select Reference Voice Sample:** Choose a short, clean, noise-free `.wav` audio file of the voice you intend to clone.
 * **Reference Audio Text:** Paste the exact text spoken in your reference audio sample into the text box.
 This aligns the neural network's phonetic dictionary.
 * **Generate:** Click **Translate & Generate Audio**.
 Keep an eye on your command line terminal to monitor initialization and GPU utilization metrics!

+## 💾 Looking for the Desktop Executable?

+If you prefer a plug-and-play desktop application without setting up a development workspace, head over to the **Releases** tab on the right side of this page.

+Download the zipped distribution file, unpack it completely to your hard drive, and launch **`app.exe`** directly!